almostahexagon2/lri/vocabulary.md

 ## Simple Endings
 ### "a"
 When "a" is used at the end of a word or compound, it makes it an adjective.
 To say the word "adjective" use "namo a".
 The word for a property is "ajo".

+### "o"
+When "o" is used at the end of a word or compound, it makes it an noun.
+To say the word "noun" use "namo o".
+The word for thing is "ojo". "-ojo" means "thing of".
+For example, "stelojo" is a physical star, like our sun, while "stelo" (is a common esperanto name), only represents the shape of a star.

 ### "i"
 When "i" is used at the end of a word or compound, it makes it plural.
 To say the word "plural noun" use "namo i". "ij@", means "many", "very", and "a lot" depening on what @ is.
 Yes, "mut" has been deprecated.